rodeoflagellum/rodeoflagellum.github.io/notes/_posts/2022-05-26-notes-on-celebrating-failure.md

 >
 > For one thing, private sector entrepreneurship can be a very toxic environment (which is partly why I left).

-I am not at all familiar with private sector entrepreneurship, but can say that I am grateful for the occassional (availability heuristic working here, I am only recollecting the past year or so of posts) mental-health post on EAF.
-These posts upweight the importance of taking breaks and doing other, less taxing activities in fighting the urge to ruthlessly optimize my behavior and get many things done and in avoiding burnout.
+I am not familiar with private sector entrepreneurship the types of burnout it engenders in people, but can say that I am grateful for the occassional (availability heuristic working here, I am only recollecting the past year or so of posts) mental-health post on EAF.
+These posts upweight the importance of taking breaks and doing other, less taxing activities in fighting the urge to ruthlessly optimize your behavior to get as many things done as possible.

 I also find that after a break or walk I have an easier time with the work I was doing.
 For me, and probably for many others, long-term effectiveness at thought-work requires some periods of low-intensity activity.